AdjectiveAdjectives

 What Does “gasgas” Mean in Bisaya?

 In Bisaya (Cebuano), gasgas translates to scratched / worn out / scuffed.
-The word has multiple closely related meanings: scratched, worn out, scuffed, all used depending on context.
+The word covers closely related meanings — scratched, worn out, scuffed — the right one depends on context.

 Bisaya word